ikanyu/seat_reservation_api/README.md

 ```
 npm run serve
 ```

-To run the test cases, run
+To run the test cases, spin up the server and run the test cases.

 ```
+npm run serve
 npm test
 ```